Nevada Psychology Licensure Requirements

 » How much do psychologists in Nevada make?

 Three Steps to Becoming a Psychologist in Nevada

 There are three major steps to becoming a licensed psychologist in Nevada.
 First, you will need to earn a bachelor’s degree, and you may choose to earn a master’s degree after that (though this is optional).
 Next, you must earn a doctoral degree in psychology.
+You can do this through one of the psychology schools in Nevada or through a school in another state with equivalent requirements.
 After you have completed these degrees, you will be eligible to begin the process of obtaining your license to practice psychology in Nevada.